-and human dignity shall be recognised by the State and society.

-- (2) Disabled persons shall be entitled to protection against exploitation and to protection against discrimination, in particular as regards access to health services, education and employment. - (3) In any judicial proceedings in which a disabled person is a party, the procedure shall take his or her condition into account.
+- 1. The right of the disabled and handicapped to respect and human dignity shall be recognised by the State and society. - 2.
+Disabled persons shall be entitled to protection against exploitation and to protection against discrimination, in particular as regards access to health services, education and employment. - 3.
+In any judicial proceedings in which a disabled person is a party, the procedure shall take his or her condition into account.